gittyeric/autoslicer-prusa/README.md

 ### Tagging printers for minimal uploads

 In addition to specifying upload targets, you can append a `#[tag1][tag2]` suffix to ensure that gcodes are only uploaded to printers that support it.
-Let's say you have Prusa Mk2 and Mk3 profiles called `mk2` and `mk3`, but also a generic `mk` printer profile that works with both.
+Let's say you have Prusa Mk2 and Mk3 Printer settings called `mk2` and `mk3`, but also a generic `mk` Printer profile that works with both.
 You can tag the upload targets so that `mk3` gcodes never end up on `mk2` machines but both can receive `mk`'s with something like:

 `npm --targets="pi@mk2.local#[mk][mk2],pi@mk3.local#[mk][mk3]" --prusa=<my-prusaslicer-config-location> --project="<my-absolute-projects-folder-location>" start`

+#### Restricting Print Settings to only some Printers

+If you want to restrict the upload of some _Print_ settings to only upload to some Printer types, you can follow the naming convention of `<Printer name>`-somePrintSettingsName and any gcode using somePrintSettingsName _Print_ settings will only be uploaded to `<Printer name>` printers.
+Extending the example above, creating print settings named `mk2-fast` and `mk3-slow` will only upload gcodes with those print settings to `mk2` or `mk3` printers respectively.

 ### Octoprint End-to-end Automation